Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 Another question; if an open-source project infringes on a patent, who is held liable?
 Anyone can in theory be sued (such as the author, distributor, or user), and this in practice largely depends on who has the money [5].
-However, does some licenses "change" (or make clearer) who is liable for patent infringement?
+However, do some licenses "change" (or make clearer) who is liable for patent infringement?
 For instance, does the patent clause in GPLv3 or Apache make a difference here?
 Reading the GPLv3, I did not find any direct mention of this.² And to the contrary, by distributing a work under _any_ license I would assume you are more likely to be liable than a mere user of the software.